 - 1. Press the ACCESS LEVEL THREE FUNCTIONS button until the TEST light flashes (any zones that are already programmed for test will now have their Zone Fault lights lit steady). - 2.
 To change the test configuration press the NEXT OPTION button (zone 1's Fault light will flash slower than the TEST light if not programmed, or at the same rate if it is). - 3.
 If required, toggle between the two states by pressing the ENABLE/DISABLE button. - 4.
 To confirm your choice, press the NEXT OPTION button.
 This will move you to the next zone (if available). - 5.
-Repeat steps 3 and 4 until the process is complete.
+Repeat steps 3 and 4 until the process is complete. - 6.
+To finish the function, press the ESCAPE ACCESS button, or move onto the next programming function (SOUNDER STATUS) by pressing the ACCESS LEVEL THREE FUNCTIONS button

 Important: Before testing any of the zones you have programmed for test, you must first press the ESCAPE ACCESS button.
-Any zone(s) in test will now be lit steady and the General Test light will also be lit.
+Any zone(s) in test will now be lit steady and the general Test light will also be lit.
 Testing can now commence.
 Remember to take the relevant zones out of test when testing is complete.